kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

    ![](./Images/8-7-25-l1-26.png)

 1. Enter the following code in it.
-If the **+ Code** icon isn't visible, hover your mouse below the cell to make it appear :
+If the **+ Code** icon isn't visible, hover your mouse below the cell to make it appear.

     ```python
    from sklearn.model_selection import train_test_split